instamotion/recruitment-task/docs/frontend.md

 ## Extracting the data

-You can use our [GraphQL](https://im-graphql.dev.instamotion.com) from development environment to seed or extract the vehicle data into you database/backend.
+You can use our [GraphQL](https://im-graphql.instamotion.com) to seed or extract the vehicle data into you database/backend.
 Make sure you extract enough data, to be able to:

 - implement lazy loading of vehicle tiles on listing page
 - filtering is working and applicable